Discover Your Passion at the Liberty University Equestrian Center

 Free Trail Rides

-Full-time students, faculty, and staff and their families can participate in free guided trail rides at the Liberty Equestrian Center.
+Full-time students, faculty, and staff can participate in free guided trail rides at the Liberty Equestrian Center.
 Explore Liberty mountain on horseback!

 Hunt Seat and Western teams compete in the Intercollegiate Horse Show Association.